ccoutant/dwarf-locations/005-locations-on-stack.md

 >     numbering and direction conventions that are appropriate to the current
 >     language on the target system.
 In all other cases, the source of the
 >     piece is given by either a register location (see Section 2.5.2.2) or an
->     implicit value description (see Section 2.5.2.3); the offset is from the
+>     implicit value location (see Section 2.5.2.3); the offset is from the
 >     least significant bit of the source value.
->
-> 3. `DW_OP_piece_end`
->
->     The `DW_OP_piece_end` operation terminates a composition operation by
->     converting the partial composite location description on top of the
->     stack to a complete composite location description.
-This operation
->     is necessary only if the location description is not at the end of
->     the DWARF expression; otherwise, the conversion is implicit.
->
 >
 > _`DW_OP_bit_piece` is used instead of `DW_OP_piece` when the piece to be
 > assembled into a value or assigned to is not byte-sized or is not at the